Meta Prompt Guide

 - Purpose: Convert written text into spoken words using a specified voice and various customization options.

-- Best for: Generating speech from text with configurable attributes like pitch, pace, loudness, and more, ideal for creating custom audio outputs in multiple languages.
+- Best for: Generating speech from text with configurable attributes like pace, ideal for creating custom audio outputs in multiple languages.

 - Method: SDK-based function call